 'Low versus Vicky'

-Less than a week after the Low Exhibition opened in Westminster Hall, Anthony Howard reviewed it in his column in The Times.
-Although Mr Howard called the exhibition A first-class show put on in one of London s most splendid settings , he believed that the title of the 20th Century s greatest cartoonist really belonged to Vicky.
+Less than a week after the David Low Exhibition opened in Westminster Hall in the Spring of 2002, Anthony Howard reviewed it in his column in The Times.
+Although Mr Howard called the exhibition A first-class show put on in one of London s most splendid settings, he believed that the title of the 20th Century's greatest cartoonist really belonged to Vicky.
 Nick Garland later that week supported this view on Radio 4.
 It is obviously difficult to quantify who was the greatest cartoonist; it could even be deemed childish to try and do so.
 However, although I believe that Vicky was a great cartoonist, I feel that Low has the strongest claim to the title of greatest cartoonist of the 20th Century.

 It was then the custom for cartoons to occupy a double-column space, and I had to start a one-man revolution to get them moving to such an effect that I got half a page in the Evening Standard.